-Mammoth Cave National Park is home to more than 200 species of birds and has a number of visitors on seasonal migrations.
-Naturalists lead Let's Go Birding talks on Tuesdays and Thursday mornings.
-37 species of warbler (11 of these actually nesting in Mammoth), barred owl, horned owl, pileated woodpecker, scarlet tanager, sparrow and wild turkey have been spotted.
+Mammoth Cave National Park is home to more than 200 species of birds, and has a number of visitors on seasonal migrations.

+On Mondays, Wednesdays and Fridays, join a naturalist on a free Let's Go Birding walk.
+Spotted thus far in the park: 37 species of warbler (11 of these actually nesting in Mammoth), barred owl, horned owl, pileated woodpecker, scarlet tanager, sparrow and wild turkey.
 Besides more common inhabitants such as the great blue heron, the red-tailed hawk, the spotted sandpiper and the belted kingfisher, the park also receives a number of rare visitors: the snow goose, the double-crested cormorant, bald eagle, osprey and snowy owl.
 The birdwatching near Green River is notable for its diversity.